chevah/geck/docs/styleguide/generic.rst

 Don't revert, just push the fix
 -------------------------------

-If you find an issue after merging into the main branch, avoid the trouble of reverting the commit before pushing a fix.

-If it is clear that the commit is broken (like showing a failing test), and the team will not release it, then feel free to just push the fix on top.
+If a merge into the main branch is breaking something, first consider creating a new branch that should fix the issues.

+If the fix will take more than 2 or 3 days to fix, then revert the merge to have a functional main branch.

 Delete obsolete branches
 ------------------------

 Branches you no longer need can be a nuisance, both on your machine and on GitHub, by polluting auto-complete and screen space.
 These can be:

 * Branches that were already merged,
 * Branches for which the code is already in the main branch or another branch,